10.3 Partition and Conspiracy: Churchill

 Who knows?
 Perhaps the royals said a number of very British, non-committal things like: ‘Mr Jinnah, you know we are all hoping that the future India will be to your liking’, or ‘May God bless you in your current difficulties and bring you safely through them’, or ‘I wish you the very best of luck and hope that you can get what you want’, or ‘For the sake of India and the Empire we ardently wish to see you and your people fully satisfied and living at peace’.
 The likelihood that the King ever said anything like: “Y’know, I am one hundred per cent behind this whole Pakistan thing.
 Dam’ fine idea.
 You chaps deserve it”.
 The King was, if anything, even more of an old-fashioned imperialist than Churchill.
 The idea that he would agree, in a lunch party conversation, to give away a large part of his Empire is simply not credible.
 The vital question is why Jinnah chose to misunderstand, or dared to misrepresent, what had been said to him, especially considering that Mountbatten was in close and constant contact with the King in his role as Viceroy.

-Taken overall, the Jinnah-Churchill, or Jinnah-royal conspiracy does not hold good.
-Das is out on a limb here, and in the very next paragraph he proves it, by making a serious mistake.
-He thinks it significant that at the time of the Lahore Resolution, when Jinnah first asked for a separate state, ‘Gandhi’s greatest enemy (i.e. Churchill) was the war time Prime Minister of the British Empire’ (p.
+For instance, he thinks it significant that at the time of the Lahore Resolution, when Jinnah first asked for a separate state, ‘Gandhi’s greatest enemy (i.e. Churchill) was the war time Prime Minister of the British Empire’ (p.
 85), thus setting up the Pakistan pincer movement.
 No. The Lahore Resolution was debated and passed on 23-24 March 1940, and Churchill only became Prime Minister two months later, on 10 May 1940.
 Yet Das reads something extra into the Lahore Resolution and its synchronicity with Churchill.
 He points out that the Congress leadership was locked up within two years of its passage.
 He leaves us, however, to make the connection for ourselves.
 Das is right to state that most of the British Indian administration was anti-Congress at the start of the war, but he takes for granted that this hostility immediately turned, by default, into pro-Muslim League sentiment.
 This is not quite what happened, certainly not straight away.
 Any claim that British antipathy to Congress automatically implied support for India’s Muslims should be treated with maximum caution.

 It was Churchill behind the August Offer of 1940 and he that determined the limits of the Cripps Offer of 1942 – both, incidentally, rejected by his ‘ally’ Jinnah.
 He refused throughout the war to make any constitutional commitment to any party in India, beyond the offer of Dominion Status after the end of hostilities, made implicitly in 1940 and explicitly in 1942.
 Had he wanted to advance an agenda of division or balkanisation he most certainly could have taken steps in that direction, but he held the line defiantly, and would not move an inch towards binding any post-war Parliament or government (which he fully expected to lead).